pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 ## <a id="not-change-api"></a> Supply Chains cannot change an API once it is on-cluster

-The version of your SupplyChain, as embedded in the name, must follow the following rules.
+The version of your SupplyChain, as embedded in the name, must follow these rules.

 A patch bump is required to update the supply chain without an API change.
 The controller will ensure this rule cannot be broken when comparing supply chains on cluster.

-For example, imagine you apply to a cluster:
+For example, you apply to a cluster:

 * a SupplyChain with the name `serverapps.example.com-1.0.0` with kind `ServerAppsV1`
 * a SupplyChain with the name `serverapps.example.com-1.0.1` with kind `ServerAppsV1`